Corona-Pandemic: Immediate Taxation, Legal Measures and Financial Aid in Mexico, Costa Rica, Colombia and Uruguay

 On 21 March 2020, the Costa Rican government announced new measures covering the following main points:

-Social Security: The minimum tax base has been cut by 25%.
+- Social Security: The minimum tax base has been cut by 25%.
 There is a reduction of interest rates in payment arrangements.
-National Insurance Institute: The occupational risk rate for companies with less than 30 workers has been decreased.

 Other measures are expected to be announced soon.
 Ecovis Costa Rica remains at its clients’ disposal to provide help with any urgent request and where needed.
 We are here to provide our best support in guiding our clients through this difficult time.